shaunabanana/SquashNote/README.md

 ```
 python squash.py [Keynote file 1] [Keynote file 2] ...
 ```
-Squashed file will be create with "*.squashed.key" extension under the same path as the input file.
+Squashed file will be create with "*.squashed.key" extension under the same path as the input file. **Do not close the Keynote window that pops up!**

-**NOTE: When adding videos to your Keynote, ensure that they don't have the same names!** Otherwise, SquashNote may confuse the widths and heights of the videos.
+**NOTE: When adding videos to your Keynote, ensure that they don't have the same names.** Otherwise, SquashNote may confuse the widths and heights of the videos.

+## How does it work?
+* For images, SquashNote uses optimize-image to shrink its file size, and limits it's width to 1280px maximum -- the default max width of Keynote presentations.
+* For videos, SquashNote interfaces with Keynote to query the actual width and height used in the file, and downscales the video to that size.

 ## Known problems
 * Appscript might fail to interface with Keynote on macOS Mojave